kasperjha/dynmap-snapshotter/README.md

 - World: Select the desired Minecraft world
 - Map: Choose the map type (t = orthographic terrain, flat = top down, ct = caves rendered orthographically)

 3. Click "Create Snapshot" Button to stitch the tiles and create the snapshot image.
 A pop-up will appear to notify you when the snapshot has been created.
+You can now find your snapshot in the `snapshots` folder where `snapshotter.py` pr `main.py` is located.

 ---